F-ca7/sealtalk-android/SA documents/SA/SA.md

 **Acquirers**

 RongCloud provides real-time communication cloud services.
 They release SealTalk-android as a demo application for their cloud services.
+They provide cloud service as a part of SealTalk support, and also assigned developers to develop and maintain the system.
+Acquirers wants to sold their cloud services, so they want to make it simple, and capable to demonstrate the ability of cloud server.

+The property that Acquirers concerned is *cost to build, testability* and *usability*

 **User**

 As a real-time communication software, SealTalk has a very broad user base.
 The user could use it as a tool for personal communication, or to send message in a company.
-Notice that SealTalk\`s basic function are built for general usage, enterprise user may need to modified their part.
+Notice that SealTalk's basic function are built for general usage, enterprise user may need to modified their part.
+User provides feedbacks to further improve the system.For business user,they want SealTalk to be easily extended for their purpose, while user prefers it to be as easy as possible in using.

+The property that User concerned is *availiability, security* and *performance* .

 **Suppliers**

 SealTalk-android is built upon Java, and deployed on Android.
 They use Android Studio as development environment.
+Suppliers provide basic framework and runtime environment for sealtalk.

 **Development & Testing**

 In GitHub record, most of the early commit are given by jenkinsrc and Jianli Zhou.
-They are the employees of RongCloud Inc. RongCloud has assigned a group of nearly 5 people to develop SealTalk-android.
+They are the employees of RongCloud Inc.
+RongCloud has assigned a group of nearly 5 people to develop SealTalk-android.
+Developers implements nearly all the main function of the system.

+Developers will focus on *availability, scalability* and *cost to build*

 **Competitors**